alanng10/class-lang/Doc/Article/Develop/a.md

 The abstracts are opaque enough for develop.
 They have node names.

-Class is a node name.
+This programming language name "Class" is a node name.